-In 2013 with the inauguration of the Equality Act and a falling in the outdoor member’s numbers after one hundred years plus the members agreed to have a Ladies Outdoor Section.
+In 2013 with the inauguration of the Equality Act and a falling in the outdoor member’s numbers after one hundred years plus the membership agreed to set up a Ladies Outdoor Section.

 Lloyd Sabatini & Edward Morris won the Outdoor National Pairs Championship at Worthing.
 They both received call ups for the England National Trial following this success.